-To be a gathering place for the Essex community through informal socializing and studying.

-To provide cultural, recreational, and leadership activities along with skills development and social interaction.

-To promote collegiality and school spirit in a friendly and relaxed environment.

-To offer activities that give a sense of community and pride to the members of the larger community in which we live.
+- To be a gathering place for the Essex community through informal socializing and studying. - To provide cultural, recreational, and leadership activities along with skills development and social interaction. - To promote collegiality and school spirit in a friendly and relaxed environment - To offer activities that give a sense of community and pride to the members of Essex County College and the larger community in which we live

-PLACES YOU HAVE TO CHECK OUT!

-- Informal study lounge where students can read, study, and use college-provided computer stations. - The Game Room provides four professional sized pool tables, table tennis tables, air hockey, Nintendo Wii, Xbox 360, and board games. - Café areas that offer the opportunity to study, socialize and relax. - State-of-the-art TV Room equipped with a 60" screen for viewing the latest videos, or to watch daily show and movies.

-THE DASHER STUDENT CENTER is the focal point on campus for students and organizations to meet, program events and participate in leisure activities.
+The staff of SLAO manage the day-to-day operations of the Dasher Student Center.
+The Center brings together student life and activities in one building, an invaluable way to form bonds between the many groups at Essex County College.
+It is the focal point on campus for students and organizations to meet, program events and participate in leisure activities.
 For example, clubs and performance groups meet in a first-class facility where they can work together.
 The Dasher Student Center is home to exciting student productions highlighting the talents of students and of the community.
 This prime location is ideal for in-school and community events.
-The Dasher Center houses a wide variety of offices and services for student agovernment, clubs and the student newspaper.
+The Dasher Center serves as the home to student government, clubs and the student newspaper.